gsi-ee/stream/Readme.txt

    Typically one should call go4login initialization script

    [shell] . go4login

+   Project can be compiled without ROOT and Go4, but till now there is no examples of such usage

 3) Compile project:

-   [shell] cd stream;
+   [shell] cd stream
    [shell] make all

 4) Use generated streamlogin script to set variables:

    [shell] . streamlogin

-5) Run any example from applications subdirectory with go4 If necessary, compile additional code there:
+5) Run any example from applications subdirectory with go4.
+   If necessary, compile additional code there:

    [shell] cd applications/get4test